Here is a link to our YouTube install Video.

-If you want a permanent bond you can also apply the print by "painting" the panel with a paint roller and standard white glue such as "Elmer's" and then laying the print in place.
+If you want a permanent bond you can also apply the print by "painting" the panel with a paint roller and a foam compatible contact cement, white glue or wall paper paste and then laying the print in place.

 |Step 5: Once the adhesive is properly set, carefully roll your print back to its fixed position.|